tanyagray/jekyll-firebase/README.md

-# jekyll-firebase
+# Jekyll-Firebase
-A Jekyll Site with support for user login via Firebase
+A Jekyll Site with support for user login via Firebase.

+Firebase supports login using email, Google, Facebook, Twitter, GitHub, or anonymously.